Brooklyn Film Festival

-The Brooklyn Film Festival (BFF), prior to 2011 called the Brooklyn International Film Festival (BiFF) is an independent film festival held every June in New York City.
+The Brooklyn Film Festival (BFF), formerly known as the Brooklyn International Film Festival, is an independent film festival held every June in New York City, United States.
+The festival is organized by the Brooklyn Film Society, a 501 (c)(3) tax-exempt non-profit organization.

 Started by Marco Ursino, Susan Mackell, Abe Schrager, and Mario Pegoraro in 1998, its mission is to “discover, expose, and promote independent filmmakers while drawing worldwide attention to Brooklyn as a center for cinema."
 Its base is South 4th Street, Williamsburg.

-The festival is organized by the Brooklyn Film Society, a 501 (c)(3) tax-exempt non-profit organization.

 BFF also oversees the annual KidsFilmFest, a program that reaches out to children and families.

 Venue

 In 2009, the festival took place at the Brooklyn Heights Cinema on Henry Street in Brooklyn Heights where two screening rooms operated side-by-side featuring 81 two-hour film programs.
 Nightly networking after-parties took place at various locations in DUMBO, Brooklyn.
 Previously, the festival has been held at Brooklyn Lyceum, Brooklyn Academy of Music (BAM), Brooklyn Museum, Steiner Studios, Brooklyn Public Library, and the Brooklyn Historical Society.